-The Supervisory Board has established four committees under its mandate - the Audit Committee, the Risk Management Committee, the Strategy and Budget Committee, and the HR and Remuneration Committee.
+The Supervisory Board has established two committees under its mandate - the Audit Committee and the Risk Management Committee.

 The Audit Committee

 The Audit Committee of JSC PASHA Bank Georgia was established by and is accountable to the Supervisory Board.
 The Committee is a governing body that establishes and controls internal audit function and monitors the Bank's activities according to the applicable legislation.
 The Committee is responsible for overseeing the Bank's systems of internal controls by establishing internal audit function.
 The Committee also communicates with the Bank's external auditor and reviews annual and interim IFRS financial statements.
 By bringing a systematic approach to the evaluation and improvement of risk management, internal control, and governance processes, the Committee monitors whether structural units and employees of the Bank follow the requirements of acting legislation.